emilekoffi/Melocoton/README.md

 Marketing team provided me the answers.

 **What does Best Seller Amazon means ?**
 It is represented by the orange ribbon emblem in the upper-left corner of a product page and is given to top sellers.
 Customers may make an informed purchase choice by knowing which products have a higher product rating in terms of sales thanks to this emblem.

 **What does Amazon's Choice means ?**
 Amazon's Choice makes it easy to discover products that other customers frequently choose for similar purchasing needs.
 Featured products like Amazon's Choice are rated highly by our customers, are available for immediate shipment and are well-priced.

+**What is Climate Pledge Friendly**
+Climate Pledge Friendly highlights products that are recognized by at least one sustainability certification.

 **What are the reviews standards ?
 What is the thereshold ?**
 Reviews on Amazon are classified with stars, 5 stars being the most positive review possible, 0 the least.
 More than 4,2 stars is considered an execvellent review.
 In beetwen 4.2 and 3.5 is a good review